 Mix the Cleaning Solution

 Place four cups of warm water in a bucket or large bowl.
-Add one-fourth cup liquid dishwashing soap.
+Add one-fourth cup of liquid dishwashing soap.
 Use a whisk to create lots of soapy suds.
 Fill a second bucket with plain water.

 Dip and Scrub With Soap Suds